Tonheuru/pti/intro_to_programming/frontend/README.md

 </html>
 ```

-Check that the link works by clicking on it in the preview window of JsFiddle.
+Check that the link works by refreshing the browser.
-Click the `back` button of your browser to go back to your document.

 Links are created by an `<a>` HTML tag (which stands for _anchor_).
 This tag contains an __attribute__ with the _name_ `href`